learn-co-curriculum/ruby-cli-applications-readme/README.md

 As our applications increase in complexity we'll have to keep our project files well organized.
 There's a pretty standard convention for where to put code in a project based on what the code does.

-We're going to learn a simplified pattern for organizing code in a ruby application.
+We're going to learn a simplified pattern for organizing code in a Ruby application.
 We'll build on this structure.

 ### A Simple Ruby CLI Application